KansasCityWomeninTechnology/cocktails-worksheets/docs/css/setup/README.md

 ![](./images/stackblitz-create-project.png ":class=image-border")

 3. Now you are ready to write some code!
-StackBlitz page is splited in 3 different sections.
+The StackBlitz page is split into 3 different sections.
 Far left is the project's file structure.
 The middle section is where you will write your code.
 Far right section is how your code looks like in a browser.
 Whenever you make a code change, you will see the change in the browser view as well.

 ![](./images/stackblitz-project-view.png ":class=image-border")